BPerezLamarque/ABDOMEN/README.md

 ```

-This step must be replicated a large number of times (e.g. 100 with different seeds) to compare the original lambda values with the ones obtained when permutating the dataset and obtain a p-value.
+This step must be replicated a large number of times (as many times as possible, e.g. at least 100 times with different seeds) to compare the original lambda values with the ones obtained when permutating the dataset and obtain a p-value.
 For instance :

 ```r